 Is it bad luck to throw away a Daruma?

 There is no single universal rule.
-If a formal return or memorial option is available, that is often the more culturally respectful choice.
-If it is not available, careful local disposal can be a practical and respectful option.
+If you have access to Daruma kuyo or a return option, that is usually the more culturally respectful choice.
+If not, careful local disposal is a practical option.

 Should both eyes be painted before disposal?